Falco13/vote_django_app/README.md

 # Voting App - Django [Python]

 - User model with registration implemented.
 User registration, user account activation, login and logout are developed by Class-based views.
 - When a user is registered, the user is prompted for a username, first_name, last_name, email and password.
-A prerequisite for registration is confirmation of mail.
+A prerequisite for registration is confirmation of email.
 A one-time link to activate your account is sent to your email.
 - Also implements login through social networks such as GitHub, Google and Instagram.
 - Only registered users who have confirmed their email and users logged in through social networks can vote.
 - Each user can only vote once per poll.